-'I don't see Whyte as a rival' - Joshua
+I don't see Whyte as a rival - Joshua

-'Forget Deontay Wilder' - Anthony Joshua focused on Dillian Whyte rematch
+Anthony Joshua: 'Forget Deontay Wilder' - Briton focused on Dillian Whyte rematch

 Last updated on .From the section Boxing